-The Committee will review and approve the Trust's Risk Management Strategy (and supporting documents) assuring the Board that it contains the information necessary to support good governance and risk management throughout the Trust, assuring itself that the Trust meets the requirements of all mandatory and best practice guidance issued in relation to clinical and corporate governance.
+The Committee will review and approve the Trust's Risk Management Strategy (and relation to clinical and corporate governance.

-The Committee will assure itself that adequate and appropriate integrated governance structures, processes and controls (including Risk Assurance Frameworks at all levels) are in place across the Trust.
+Trust meets the requirements of all mandatory and best practice guidance issued in structures, processes and controls (including Risk Assurance Frameworks at all levels) are in place across the Trust.
 The Trust Governance and Risk Management Strategy allows for the establishment of Divisional governance arrangements within a strong accountability framework.
 The Committee will approve the governance arrangements proposed by the divisions and will have oversight of the establishment and function of any sub-committees established within those arrangements.